 Rating Scale

 With the rating scale, you respond to each question or statement with a numbered rating.
 This allows you to easily assess employees against their own past performance.
 Plus, you can determine which employees are currently excelling and struggling.
-That will help you make decisions about assigning responsibilities and offering new opportunities.
+This can help you make decisions about assigning responsibilities and offering new opportunities.

-Here is a simple 4-point rating scale template, courtesy of Robert Half.
-Answers include “Unsatisfactory,” “Satisfactory,” “Good,” and “Excellent.”
-The manager can write in answers for two points:
+In a simple 4-point rating scale template, answers include “Unsatisfactory,” “Satisfactory,” “Good,” and “Excellent.”

 Job knowledge